IRTC Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies iRhythm Technologies, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Feb.
-3, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against iRhythm Technologies, Inc. ("iRhythm" or "the Company") (NASDAQ: IRTC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired iRhythm securities between August 4, 2020 and January 28, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/irtc.
+05, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against iRhythm Technologies, Inc. (”iRhythm" or "the Company") ( IRTC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired iRhythm securities between August 4, 2020 and January 28, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/irtc.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.